On this page 6

 - Not publicly stated in the permit pages reviewed.

-Typical inspection sequence: Historic zoning review materials describe two inspections for historic work, one near midway and one at completion.
+Typical sequence: Historic zoning review materials describe two inspections for historic work, one near midway and one at completion.
 For general permits, the city issues inspections as needed by permit type.

 Not clearly published in the sources reviewed.